-Essential skills like budgeting and managing debt could help employees to be more in control of their money and empower them to make better financial decisions.
-However, almost 1 in 2 adults don’t feel confident about managing their money day-to-day – and 36% feel that thinking about their financial situation makes them feel worried.1
+Essential skills like budgeting and managing debt could help employees feel more in control of their money – possibly empowering them to make better financial decisions

-As an employer, there are actions you can take to help employees improve their financial knowledge and skills.
+As an employer, there’s actions you can take to help employees improve their financial knowledge and skills.
 Find out why financial literacy matters in the workplace and four actionable tips to consider.

 Why is financial literacy important in the workplace?